County (United States): Territories

+American Samoa has 15 of its own counties, but the U.S. Census Bureau treats these as minor civil divisions and the three districts and two atolls as county equivalents.
 The U.S. Census Bureau counts all of Guam as one county equivalent (with the FIPS code 66010), while the USGS counts Guam's election districts (villages) as county equivalents.
-The U.S. Census Bureau counts the 3 main islands in the U.S. Virgin Islands as county equivalents, while the USGS counts the districts of the U.S. Virgin Islands (of which there are 2) as county equivalents.
+The U.S. Census Bureau counts the three main islands in the U.S. Virgin Islands as county equivalents, while the USGS counts the districts of the U.S. Virgin Islands (of which there are 2) as county equivalents.

 Names and etymologies

 Common sources of county names are names of people, geographic features, places in other states or countries, and animals.
-Quite a few counties bear names of Native American, French, or Spanish origin.

 Counties are most often named for people, often political figures or early settlers, with over 2,100 of the 3,144 total so named.
 The most common county name, with 31, is Washington County, for America's first president, George Washington.
 Up until 1871, there was a Washington County within the District of Columbia, but it was dissolved by the District of Columbia Organic Act.
 Jefferson County, for Thomas Jefferson, is next with 26.
 The most recent president to have a county named for him was Warren G. Harding, reflecting the slowing rate of county creation since New Mexico and Arizona became states in 1912.
-The most common names for counties not named after a president are Franklin (25), Clay (18), and Montgomery (18).
+The most common counties named after non-presidents are Franklin (25), Clay (18), and Montgomery (18).

-After people, the next most common source of county names are geographic features and locations, with some counties even being named after counties in other states, or for places in countries such as the United Kingdom.
+After people, the next most common source of county names are geographic features and locations, with some counties even being named after counties in other states, or for places in other countries, such as the United Kingdom (the latter is most common in the area of the original Thirteen Colonies in the case of the United Kingdom, or in places which had a large number of immigrants from a particular area for other countries).
 The most common geographic county name is Lake.

 Words from Native American languages, as well as the names of Native American leaders and tribes, lend their names to many counties.
-Quite a few counties bear names of French or Spanish origin, such as Marquette County being named after French missionary Father Jacques Marquette.
+Many counties bear names of French or Spanish origin, such as Marquette County being named after French missionary Father Jacques Marquette.

-The county's equivalent in the state of Louisiana, the parish (Fr. paroisse civile and Sp. parroquia) took its name during the state's French and Spanish colonial periods.
+The term for Louisiana's county equivalents, parishes (Fr. paroisse civile and Sp. parroquia), originates from the state's French and Spanish colonial periods.
 Before the Louisiana Purchase and granting of statehood, government was often administered in towns where major church parishes were located.
 Of the original 19 civil parishes of Louisiana that date from statehood in 1807, nine were named after the Roman Catholic parishes from which they were governed.